1983 VFL grand final: Match summary

-The Hawks asserted their strength early, leading by 2.6 at quarter time, and then completely dominated the rest of the game, scoring seven goals to one in the second quarter and holding the Bombers goalless in the third quarter, whilst adding four goals of their own.
+Despite losing Gary Buckenara to a knee injury in the opening minutes, Hawthorn asserted their strength early leading by 18 points at quarter time.
+They then completely dominated the rest of the game, scoring seven goals to one in the second quarter and holding the Bombers goalless in the third quarter, whilst adding four goals of their own.
 Captain Leigh Matthews kicked six goals and the Hawks had nine other goal kickers.
 The Norm Smith Medal was awarded to Hawthorn's Colin Robertson for being judged the best player afield.

 The margin of victory was at the time the biggest in Grand Final history, beating the record which had been set by Richmond in the 1980 VFL Grand Final, and stood until it was broken by Hawthorn in the 1988 VFL Grand Final.

 This match was the first in what was to be an all-time record run of seven consecutive Grand Final appearances by the Hawks.
 It was also the first of three consecutive Grand Finals to be contested between these teams, with the Bombers winning the 1984 VFL Grand Final and 1985 VFL Grand Final.